Curriculum Vitae | last updated October 2018

 Downloadable PDF here

 Ph.D.
-Student, ASPECT: The Alliance for Social, Political, Ethical and Cultural Thought
+Candidate, ASPECT: The Alliance for Social, Political, Ethical and Cultural Thought

 Virginia State Polytechnic University

 202 Major Williams Hall (0192)

 Dissertation in progress titled “Psychedelic Science and The Epistemic Regime Of Data”